ryninho/mekko/vignettes/mekko-vignette.md

 ### Appendix

-* This package originally included a marimekko function as well, but the latter was discovered to be well covered in [other](https://CRAN.R-project.org/package=ggmosaic/vignettes/ggmosaic.html) [packages](https://www.semanticscholar.org/paper/Product-Plots-Wickham-Hofmann/0598a59354cb96161d68dab91fb0de21fb8671fd/figure/6), so it was removed to simplify maintenance.
+* This package originally included a marimekko function as well, but the latter was discovered to be well covered in [other](https://CRAN.R-project.org/package=ggmosaic/vignettes/ggmosaic.html) [packages](https://www.semanticscholar.org/paper/Product-Plots-Wickham-Hofmann/0598a59354cb96161d68dab91fb0de21fb8671fd/figure/6), so it was removed to simplify maintenance
+* While the barmekko is a ggplot object, your mileage may vary when attempting operations that normally would work on a ggplot object, as the data frame is deconstructed in the process of creating the graph